niveklabs/tfwriter/google-beta/r/google_container_cluster.md

 }

 variable "enable_shielded_nodes" {
-  description = "(optional) - Enable Shielded Nodes features on all nodes in this cluster.
-Defaults to false." type        = bool default     = null
+  description = "(optional) - Enable Shielded Nodes features on all nodes in this cluster." type        = bool default     = null
 }